javalent/fantasy-statblocks/README.md

 If the statblock field is removed or set to false, or the note is deleted, the creature will be removed from the bestiary.

+### Creating Creatures in Settings

+Creatures can be created directly in settings under the [Homebrew Creatures](#homebrew-creatures) section by clicking the "Add Creature" button.

+Creatures can be created using either the YAML syntax shown above or by JSON.
+### Importing Creatures

+Creatures can be imported into the bestiary in [settings](#import-creatures) from various common sources.

+**:warning: Please only import content that you own and have legal access to.**

+Additionally, creatures can be imported as straight JSON.

 ## Accessing the Bestiary

 Your bestiary lives on the plugin and can be accessed programmatically in plugins that can run JavaScript, such as [Dataview](https://github.com/blacksmithgu/obsidian-dataview), [Templater](https://github.com/SilentVoid13/Templater) or [CustomJS](https://github.com/samlewis0602/obsidian-custom-js).